USEPA/WNTR/documentation/gis.rst

 * If B contains Lines, the relative distance from the line's start node (line position)

 Net1.inp in EPSG:4326 CRS is used in the example below.
-Additional data in GeoJSON format is always assumed to be in EPSG:4326.
+Additional data in GeoJSON format is also in EPSG:4326 CRS.
 See :ref:`crs` for more information.

 .. doctest::